|The Incidence of Smoking Among Male and Female Medical Students at Taif University: Analysing the Possible Influences|

 |1Clinical Laboratory Sciences Department, College of Applied Medical Sciences, Taif University, Taif, Kingdom of Saudi Arabia

 2Deanship of Community Service and Sustainable Development, Taif University, Taif, Kingdom of Saudi Arabia

-Keywords : Smoking, Health, Medical students, Taif University, male, Female
+Keywords : Smoking, Health, Medical students, Taif University

-Objectives: Smoking is an essential and avoidable risk factor for disease and death worldwide.
-It has been reported that smoking is very common among students in the medical and clinical fields who plan to become healthcare professionals, educators and researchers.
-Thus, they are prime targets for smoking prevention programs.
-Hence, this research was designed to be the first to measure the predominance and patterns of smoking among both male and female medical students.
-More specifically, evaluating those factors believed to be causing the increased prevalence of smoking will provide solutions for reducing or stopping the smoking habit.
+Objectives: Smoking is an essential and unavoidable risk factor for the disease and death worldwide.
+In addition, smoking is believed to be highly common among medical students and those studying in a clinical field who plan for becoming healthcare professionals, educators, and researchers.
+Thus, they are considered the prime targets for smoking prevention programs.
+Accordingly, the present study was designed to measure the prevalence and patterns of smoking among both male and female medical students.
+More specifically, it aimed to evaluate the reasons for smoking among medical students in order to recommend solutions to reduce or stop this habit.

-Results: The results of this study demonstrated that the predominance of smoking was variable amongst the male and female medical sciences students.
-In this population, the common types of smoking were tobacco (i.e. 64%) followed by shisha (i.e. 28%) and then 8 % for electronic cigarettes.
-It is also showed that stress was the greatest common cause for smoking with 56% of the total students.
+Results: The results demonstrated that smoking was extremely prevalent among male and female medical students.
+In this population, the common types of smoking were tobacco (64%) followed by shisha (28%) and electronic cigarettes (8%).
+Further, based on the results, stress was regarded as the greatest common cause of smoking including 56% of the total students.

-Conclusion: More current approaches are required to assist diminish tobacco use in this group.
-The top priority now is to promote anti-smoking programs for medical students, which would definitely help manage the public health issues related to smoking.
+Conclusions: In general, more practical approaches are required to assist this group of students to reduce tobacco using or even stop their smoking habits.
+Therefore, the top priority should be to promote anti-smoking programs for medical students, which would definitely help manage the public health issues related to smoking.

 Cite By, Google Scholar